New York Times

 The Power of the Keys

-Will Boomers Soon Dictate TV Programming Tastes or Will Young Viewers Remain in the Driver’s Seat?
 When I was a ‘yoot’, as Joe Pesci might put it, my friends and I had an expression for the one among us who was doing the driving on a given evening.
 This person, we said, had “the power of the keys.”
 The driver, it was tacitly understood, determined where we went – and when.
-The driver, in other words, had final say over… Continue reading
+The driver, in other words, had final say over that night’s entertainment.
+America’s ‘yoots’ have had “the power of the keys” over… Continue reading